AlexLCJ/ChangjunLi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 👋 Hi, It's glad to see you here.
-I am Changjun Li, the third year of Chongqing University of Posts and Telecommunications, majoring in Intelligent Science and Technology + Mathematics and Applied Mathematics.
+I am Changjun Li, the third year of University.
 Now I am working under the awesome guidance of Yonghong Li.
 My research includes DeepLearning and Granular-ball Computing.
 Of course, I am also doing rearch in LLM.
 I’m super into classic music and playing the piano (I was once admitted to the Gulangyu Piano School of the Central Conservatory of Music.) -- can’t get enough of them! 🆗, Best wishes for fueature!

 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).